-These were pretty fun to create and brought back fond memories of my children playing with their teething rings and rattles.
+These images were not only fun to create but brought back fond memories of my children playing with their teething rings and rattles.
 Ahhh yes, the sweet memories of slobber mixed in with Gerber teething cookies.
 Those were the days, right?
 I think I wore a washcloth much in the same manner a cowboy would wear a gun and holster.
 I was a real quickdraw with those washrags.

 Some of these rattles are formatted to cut out and insert photographs.
 I never learned needlepoint or embroidery, but I would bet a clever seamstress could make some pretty cool tapestries as frames for baby photos with these rattle printables.